aglamazy/project_assigment/README.md

 ## Server

 The `server` folder holds a minimal NestJS application.
-After running `npm install` to install dependencies, run `npm run build` to compile TypeScript and `npm start` to start the server.
+After running `npm install` to install dependencies, run `npm run build` to compile TypeScript.
+Before starting the server you may need to run database migrations using `npm run migration:run`.
+Finally start the server with `npm start`.

 ## Client